brettwhitty/bw-msu-tools/hpcc_stuff/README.md

 Consequence of this was that users were required to SSH to gateway, then SSH to the submit host to submit jobs.

 I wrote this script to be able to do command-line job submissions from the buell-lab server by having this script copy itself across hosts before doing a job submission.

+### exonerate_uniref100/

+A set of scripts for running Exonerate on an SGE cluster to align UniRef100 to genome assemblies.
+See README.md in directory for more details.

 ### pbs\_tools/